lynnlangit/aws-for-bioinformatics/7_REF_Info-Lynn/4_USER-STORIES.md

 ## User Stories for Bioinformatics on AWS

-This page describes some common patterns & use cases for bioinformatic research which runs on the ☁️ AWS Platform.
+This page describes some common patterns & use cases for bioinformatic research which runs on the ☁️ AWS Cloud.
 If you're new to working with public cloud services, including those available from ☁️ AWS, you can start by considering the 3 main categories of services available for you to use in cloud computing:
 - 🔷 **Storage** - for files or data - referred to as storage 'buckets' or managed databases (such as MySQL)
 - 🔶 **Compute** - for calculation at scale - often called 'VMs or virtual machines'.
 Docker container image clusters are part of this category as well.